Bela Magyar Architect and Graphic Artist - Budapest Art Maps Cityscapes

-His true love belongs to the metropolis, Budapest.
-He has been living there since his early childhood, and his personal development as an artist and designer is completely intertwined with the city´s metamorphosis.
-This makes his understanding and his knowledge of the details and hidden corners of the city a part of himself and his work.
+His faithful love belongs to the metropolis, Budapest.
+Since his early childhood, he has lived there, and his personal development as an artist and designer is wholly intertwined with the city’s metamorphosis.
+His understanding and knowledge of details and hidden corners of the metropolis make a part of himself and his work.

 Béla graduated as an architect at the Technical University of Budapest in 1981.
 He began by working on construction sites, getting to know the creation from scratch.
-He then founded his own publishing house editing journals for the building industry and manuals for the corporate identity professionals.
-He also worked as architectural illustrator in Australia in 1986-87.
+He then founded his own publishing house editing manuals for corporate identity professionals.
+He also worked as an architectural illustrator in Australia in 1986-87.

-At present, he works in his own graphic studio since 1990.
+At present, he has worked in his own graphic studio since 1990.

-His love and active drawing and painting began in high school, inspired by the surrealistic fantasy world especially of Max Ernst, Paul Delvaux, René Magritte and Salvador Dali.
-The first pen and ink illustrations were born while studying at the university, and those very first drawings like “The Station” or “When the Nature Strikes Back…” established his style – very detailed, finely elaborated line-work.
-Béla has worked with the basic tool of the architects: technical pen (rapidograph) till the advent of the digital world.
-In 1983 he held an independent exhibition in Budapest at the exhibition hall of the Hungarian Society of Urban Planning.
+His love and active drawing and painting began in high school, inspired by the surrealistic fantasy world, especially Max Ernst, Paul Delvaux, René Magritte, Giorgio de Chirico, and Salvador Dali.
+The first pen and ink illustrations were born while studying at the university.
+Those first drawings like “The Station” or “When Nature Strikes Back…” established his style – very detailed, finely elaborated line-work.
+Béla has worked with the architects’ technical pen (rapidograph) till the advent of the digital world.

 1989 – Bird’s eye view maps.
-Starting with Budapest, the lush surreal dreams have been replaced by bird’s eye view cityscapes of real cities - looking like illustrations of children stories.
-Budapest, Hungary, Szentendre – these large (the original of Budapest is more than 2 meters in length) illustrations are map like cityscapes, but not true maps.
+Starting with Budapest, the lush, surreal dreams have been replaced by bird’s eye view cityscapes of actual cities - looking like illustrations of children’s stories.
+Budapest, Hungary, Szentendre – these large (the original of Budapest is more than 2 meters in length) illustrations are map-like cityscapes, but not accurate maps.
 They represent the essence, the summary of the city, bird’s eye view through the eyes of the artist.
-Being an architect, Béla constructed and built the houses, bridges rather than simply sketched them.
-The buildings stand as firmly as the real buildings because he knows what happens behind the walls and under the roof of the houses.
+Being an architect, Béla constructed the buildings and bridges rather than simply sketched them.
+The buildings stand as firmly as the actual buildings because he knows what happens under the roof of the houses.

-Béla tells stories about the city with his ink lines, stories about houses, buildings, buses, underground railway that cannot be seen anymore – they were buried, demolished, rebuilt long ago.
-In contrast to the simplified, faceless, stereotype visual experience of computer effects, his bird’s eye view maps have many things for you to discover and to marvel about for hours, weeks or even months.
-They allow questions to arise in the viewer, they raise interest and arouse the desire to discover all the life depicted in the pictures.
+Béla tells stories about the city with his ink lines, houses, buildings, buses, underground railways that cannot be seen anymore – they were buried, demolished, rebuilt long ago.
+In contrast to the simplified, faceless, stereotypical visual experience of computer effects, his bird’s eye view maps have many things for you to discover and to marvel about for hours, weeks, or even months.
+They allow questions to arise in the viewer; they raise interest and arouse the desire to discover the life depicted in the pictures.